osofem/bigarith.js/README.md

 Depending on the environment in which BigArith.js will be used, it can be installed via:

 Server-side usage
-1. Install on node.js
+1. Installing on node.js
 	```javascript
 	npm install bigarith.js
 	```

 Client-side usage
-1. Include the library from the rawgit.com CDN.<br>
+1. Including the library from the rawgit.com CDN.<br>
 	You can do that by adding <code>&lt;script src=&quot;https&#58;&#47;&#47;cdn.rawgit.com/osofem/BigArith.js/ &lt;version tag&gt; /BigArith.js&quot;&gt;&lt;/script&gt;</code> to your code.
 Replace &lt;version tag&gt; with the version targetted e.g. <code>v1.0</code>.
 Check [versions](https://github.com/osofem/BigArith.js/tags) for the latest version (the latest version is always recommended).
-2. Download the source from GitHub.com<br>
+2. Downloading the source from GitHub.com<br>
 	You can also download BigArith.js from [releases](https://github.com/osofem/BigArith.js/releases/) on github.com (the latest version is always recommended).

-Please choose the method that best suit your need.
+Choose the method that best suit your need.

 ### Usage
 <code>BigArith.js</code> can be initialized in six ways.

+> In the server-side, always add the <code>var BigArith = require('bigarith.js');</code> and every other thing remains the same in both server-side and client-side.

 ##### 1. Initiating without any parameter or null
 ###### Server-side
 ```javascript